 Alexis Campbell – Executive Director contact Alexis

-Alexis Campbell grew up in semi-urban Berks County, just outside of Reading, PA.
-Before leading the Horn Farm Center, Alexis served as the Associate Director and head of Communications for the Berks History Center in Reading, PA.
+Alexis Campbell grew up in Berks County, just outside of Reading, PA.
+Before leading the Horn Farm Center, Alexis served as the Associate Director and head of Communications for the Berks History Center.
 She also co-founded and served as the Operations Director of Permacultivate Inc. and Reading Roots Urban Farm.
 Alexis is a permaculture practitioner, educator, and longtime student of regenerative agriculture.
 She holds a B.A. in Letters, Arts, and Sciences from Pennsylvania State University where she explored human systems, politics, and ecology.
 She is trained in Commercial Urban Agriculture (2010) and holds certificates in Permaculture Design (2009) and Teaching Permaculture (2012).

 Anna Echo-Hawk, Project Manager Contact Anna